chk-n/rosda/README.md

 # Dash
-Lightweight distributed application orchestrator for unikernels (to be) written in go
+Lightweight distributed application orchestrator for OCI containers (to be) written in go

 ## Goals